OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 ### Naming
 Knowingly the hardest part in software development.

 - Always use descriptive names at every levels, whether it is for variables, functions/methods or classes.
-Name of functions and classes should convey intent.
+Name of functions, subroutines, and classes should convey intent.

-> when implementing mathematical expressions, it's often tempting to name the variable after its mathematical symbol (e.g. `alpha`, `m`, `R0`..).
+> Tip: When implementing mathematical expressions, it's often tempting to name the variable after its mathematical symbol (e.g. `alpha`, `m`, `R0`..).
 > This is not recommended, as this makes the code less readable, and other people may use different notations.
 Use explicit names instead
 > (e.g. `streamwise_velocity_field`, `current`, `infection_rate`...)

-- Avoid "magic numbers"
+- Avoid "magic numbers":
 ```C
 for (i=0; i<26;i++){
 ```
-should be
+should be instead
 ```C
 int AlphabetSize = 26;
 for (i=0; i<AlphabetSize ;i++){